-- 1. What about your food production strategy changed as you played the first two rounds? - 2.
-What changes did you make in your food production system in the rounds 3-4 (post-crisis planning)?
+- What changes did you make in your food production system in the rounds 3-4 (post-crisis planning)?
 Why? - 3.
 Add up the values for rounds 1-2 and round 3-4 separately in the table above.
 Compare the total points before (rounds 1-2) and after (rounds 3-4) the "crisis".
 What differences do you notice in these values, if any?
 Why? - 4.
 If the game continued beyond round 4 (post-crisis), what next steps would you take in your game strategy to improve your food production system?
 Name 3 strategies you could try and justify how that strategy would benefit your food production system. - 5.
 This game is a simple model of the food supply chain.
 Illustrate the steps taken in this game to create food from raw materials to the final product (pizza).
 How does this game compare to the "real" food supply chain?
 List 3 steps that may be missing.

 - 6. What do "Global Funds" represent?
-Explain why this needs to be factored into the overall Food Production Score. - 7.
-Do you think the Food Production Score accurately represents the inputs and outputs of a food system?
+Explain why this needs to be factored into the overall Food Production Score. - Do you think the Food Production Score accurately represents the inputs and outputs of a food system?
 Why or why not? - 8.
 Do you think the Food Production Score is a good way to measure how efficient and sustainable your system is?
 Justify your response.

-IN RESOURCES: STUDENT GAME ANALYSIS CONTINUED
+RESOURCES: STUDENT GAME ANALYSIS CONTINUED